Yousuf-Omran/deepracer-for-cloud-Alyamaan619/README.md

 - 3rd place in the Middle East and Africa,

-- 40th place in the World.
+- 40th place in the World (top 5%).

 ![image](https://github.com/Yousuf-Omran/deepracer-for-cloud-Alyamaan619/assets/134161427/f3506a2d-471a-4933-989a-741059978bef)